-How to Become a Programmer: A Step-By-Step Guide for 2021
+How to Become a Programmer: A Step-By-Step Guide

 Programmers are, in a sense, digital architects who dedicate their careers to designing the tech features and functionalities we all take for granted.
 It’s a fantastic profession, and if you’ve ever found yourself thinking about the cogs behind the internet’s not-so-metaphorical machine, you’ve probably wondered how to become a programmer.

 Take account of everything you’ve done online so far today.
 If you’re like most tech-savvy people, you’ve probably checked your email, scrolled through your social media feed, and browsed a few of your favorite websites — perhaps even before breakfast.
 But have you ever given a thought to the work that went into the virtual platforms that you visit every day?